 If you’d like to hear of new events, contact me with your email address and I’ll add you to my list.
 The newsletter happens three or four times a year, and I promise I’ll never sell your name or allow it to be used for other purposes!

 At the bottom, I tell you a little about the shape of an outdoor one-day GROUND OF BEING workshop (these happen from time to time), as illustration of my style of working.

-If you would like something more tightly-structured, bear in mind that I offer online courses supported with an abundance of study material and individual feedback.
+If you would like something more tightly-structured, bear in mind that I offer online courses supported with an abundance of study material, and often with group or individual feedback.